-Outstanding options excluded from the diluted earnings per share calculation because they would have an anti-dilutive effect were 254,166 for the years ended December 31, 2013 and 2012.
+Outstanding options excluded from the diluted earnings per share calculation because they would have an anti-dilutive effect were 305,099 and 254,166 for the years ended December 31, 2014 and 2013, respectively.

 Board of Directors

 Rodney I. Smith Chairman of the Board